• Skip to primary navigation

 • Rosemary - Lamb and rosemary are a perfect match and fresh is always best.
 You could use thyme instead of rosemary if you prefer.

 • Potatoes - We used new potatoes, and quartered them.
 However, you could use a larger potato and then cut it in the smaller chunks.
+You could use sweet potato too, but that would cook quicker.

-• Tomatoes - These not only add colour to the baking tray, but they had a burst of juice when you bite in to them too, which stops the whole dish from being too dry.
+• Tomatoes - These not only add colour to the baking tray, but they had a burst of juice when you bite into them too, which stops the whole dish from being too dry.

 • Lemon - We used lemon juice and zest in the marinade and it adds a lovely freshness for the lamb.
 Plus, rosemary and lemon go so well together.

 • Shallots - These are mixed in with the potatoes for some extra texture.
-Shallots add a nice sweetness, however you could swap them for a red onion cut in to small chunks.
+Shallots add a nice sweetness, however you could swap them for a red onion cut into small chunks.

 • Salt and pepper - Season to taste.